fido-alliance/conformance-test-tools-resources/docs/FIDO2/Server/README.md

 4. GetAssertion Response
 5. Metadata Service Tests

-You can choose these options what you want to test.
+Choose from these options what you want to test.

 <img src="img/1.png" width="50%"/>

 ## Preparations and Configurations

-* Setup your FIDO2 server with HTTPS enable access.
+* Set up your FIDO2 server with HTTPS access enabled.
 * Click "DOWNLOAD SERVER METADATA" to download metadata and register metadata to your server.
-* Register your server url at https://fidoalliance.co.nz/mds/ and add provided MDS endpoints to your server.
+* Register your server URL at https://fidoalliance.co.nz/mds/ and add provided MDS endpoints to your server.
-* Then you can find 5 url for MDS.
-Setup those 5 urls to access from your server.
+* Next find five URLs for MDS.
+Set up those five URLs to access from your server.
-* Launch FIDO Conformance Tools and set your server url into text box at TESTS CONFIGURATION.
+* Launch FIDO Conformance Tools and set your server URL into the text box below TESTS CONFIGURATION.

 <img src="img/2.png" width="50%"/>

-* If you want to capture network while testing, launch inspector tool from Menu -> Open Inspector menu.
+* If you want to capture network while testing, launch the inspector tool from Menu -> Open Inspector menu.

 <img src="img/3.png" width="50%"/>

-* Check the options you want to test.
+* Select the options you want to test.

 <img src="img/4.png" width="50%"/>

 ## Run tests

-* After you complete preparations and configurations, just click a green "RUN" button.
+* After completing these preparations and configurations, click the green "RUN" button.

 <img src="img/5.png" width="50%"/>

 ## Test Results
-* You can see the results of tests on top of the tool's screen.
+* You can see the results of the tests at the top of the Tools screen.

 <img src="img/6.png" width="80%"/>

-* If you don't find any number of failure, you can see the RED "SUBMIT RESULT" button on bottom of application screen.
+* If the results do not indicate any failures found, find the red "SUBMIT RESULT" button on the bottom of the application screen.

 <img src="img/7.png" width="50%"/>

 ## Submit Results

-* Click RED "SUBMIT RESULT" button to submit result to FIDO alliance.
+* Click the red "SUBMIT RESULT" button to submit your results to the FIDO Alliance.
-* You need to run 5 test cases at once to submit successful results.
-If you run 5 test cases separately, you cannot see red "SUBMIT RESULT" button even if your server passes all test items.
+* You need to run five test cases simultaneously to submit successful results.
+If you run five test cases separately, you will not see the red "SUBMIT RESULT" button even if your server passes all the test items.

 ## Test Items

-* Bellow lists describes mandatory test items.(some of lists are optional.)
+* The list below describes mandatory test items (some lists are optional).
-* The "P" in the number like "P-n" means the server should return correct  successful response.
+* The "P" in a number like "P-n" means the server should return the correct successful response.
-* The "F" in the number like "F-n" means the server should return correct error response.
+* The "F" in a number like "F-n" means the server should return the correct error response.

 ### "MakeCredential Request" test items

 #### Server-ServerPublicKeyCredentialCreationOptions-Req-1
 ##### Test server generating ServerPublicKeyCredentialCreationOptionsRequest

 * P-1 Get ServerPublicKeyCredentialCreationOptionsResponse, and check that: (a) response MUST contain "status" field, and it MUST be of type DOMString and set to "ok" (b) response MUST contain "errorMessage" field, and it MUST be of type DOMString and set to an empty string (c) response contains "user" field, of type Object and: (1) check that user.name is not missing, and is of type DOMString (2) check that user.displayName is not missing, and is of type DOMString (3) check that user.id is not missing, and is of type DOMString, and is not empty.
 It MUST be base64url encoded byte sequence, and is not longer than 64 bytes.
-(4) If user.icon is presented, check that it's is of type DOMString (d) response contains "rp" field, of type Object and: (1) check that rp.name is not missing, and is of type DOMString (2) check that rp.id is not missing, and is of type DOMString.
-(3) If rp.icon is presented, check that it's is of type DOMString (e) response contains "challenge" field, of type String, base64url encoded and not less than 16 bytes. (f) response contains "pubKeyCredParams" field, of type Array and: (1) each member MUST be of type Object (2) each member MUST contain "type" field of type DOMString (3) each member MUST contain "alg" field of type Number (4) MUST contain one member with type set to "public-key" and alg set to an algorithm that is supported by the authenticator (g) If response contains "timeout" field, check that it's of type Number and is bigger than 0 (h) response contains "extensions" field, with "example.extension" key presented‣
+(4) If user.icon is presented, check that it is of type DOMString (d) response contains "rp" field, of type Object and: (1) check that rp.name is not missing, and is of type DOMString (2) check that rp.id is not missing, and is of type DOMString.
+(3) If rp.icon is presented, check that it is of type DOMString (e) response contains "challenge" field, of type String, base64url encoded and not less than 16 bytes. (f) response contains "pubKeyCredParams" field, of type Array and: (1) each member MUST be of type Object (2) each member MUST contain "type" field of type DOMString (3) each member MUST contain "alg" field of type Number (4) MUST contain one member with type set to "public-key" and alg set to an algorithm that is supported by the authenticator (g) If response contains "timeout" field, check that it's of type Number and is bigger than 0 (h) response contains "extensions" field, with "example.extension" key presented‣
 * P-2 Request from server ServerPublicKeyCredentialCreationOptionsResponse with "none" attestation, and check that server, and check that ServerPublicKeyCredentialCreationOptionsResponse.attestation is set to "none"‣
 * P-3 Get two ServerPublicKeyCredentialCreationOptionsResponses, and check that challenge in Request1 is different to challenge in Request2